 “Mutual Non-Disclosure Agreement” means, specific mutual non-disclosure between EstateSpace and Client, attached as Exhibit B.

-“Professional Services” means any professional services performed or contracted to be performed by EstateSpace pursuant to the Parties under this Agreement.
+“Professional Services” means any professional services performed or contracted to be performed by EstateSpace pursuant to a Client Order Form entered into by the Parties under this Agreement.

 “EstateSpace Content” means Content owned, originated or controlled by EstateSpace that is made accessible to Client and Authorized Client Entities via the SaaS or other Services.

 “EstateSpace’s Web Site” means the web interface of the SaaS platform that EstateSpace offers for interaction with and receipt of the Services.